ventusdomain/ventusdomain.github.io/index.md

 ### Who Are We?

-In 2020 we started as an idea in Sabanci University.
-An idea that came true.
-We use state-of-art AI and NLP models to take your corporation/business one step ahead.
+We're fascinated by technology and science.
+We believe knowledge and discoveries shouldn't stay on paper or used only by academic institutions.

+Ventus is founded with the aim of helping corporations-businesses excel in the age of digitalization and data.

 ### What Do We Do?

 We constantly collect data about your company all over the internet.
-Also any data that is given by you can be used.
-Afterwards by analyzing the data collected our AI gives you individual stats for each of your product, service basically anything you want to know more about.
-We draw insights from them and track progress of your product/service day-by-day, hour-by-hour, week-by-week however you like.
+Also any data that is given by you can be used also.
+Afterwards our AI analyzes the data collected and gives you individual stats for each of your product, service basically anything you want to know more about.
 Just in seconds.
+We draw insights from them and track progress of your product/service day-by-day, week-by-week.
 We also shape or develop new products or tools depending on our prospect needs.

 ### Contact and Ask for a Demo!